The Pursuit of Metamorphosis

 When I tell people about what I do (and sometimes, after I’ve explained what a corsetiere actually is) people usually tell me that I’m lucky.
 And they are so right.
 Everyday, I wake up fizzing with the excitement of the day’s tasks, because the beauty of bespoke work is that no two days are alike.
 Today I may be working on a simple, structured waist training corset, tomorrow I could be drafting a pattern for a fetish-inspired corset dress with extreme curves.
-And the day after that? well, who can say.
+And the day after that?
+Well, who can say.
 It’s a wonderful life, and I feel privileged to live it.

-The Face Behind The Sewing Machine
+Behind The Sewing Machine

-My name is Bethan, I started Orchid in 2006 when my habit of sewing under the table while on my illustration degree became rather counterproductive.
+My name is Bethan, and I started Orchid in 2006 when my habit of sewing under the table while on my illustration degree became rather counterproductive.
 Corsets were a compulsion with me.
 I can trace my fascination back to my love of Disney films as a child, those romantic willowy waists enraptured me.
 Corsets are the way you confound reality to achieve something nature never intended to give you, and what a gift that is.

 Crafting the Curve

-Every corset that leaves the studio has been handmade by me, every piece of binding hand cut, every eyelet eased through the fabric with the greatest care.
-Our official base is in the heart of Shrewsbury but I am currently working from a home studio in my beloved Wales, fueled by a lot of tea.
-Outside my window I can watch storms crossing the hills, and hear birdsong in my neighbour’s pear tree.
+Orchid spent a number of happy years in the heart of Shrewsbury, but I am currently working from a home studio in my beloved Mid Wales, fuelled by a lot of tea.
+Outside my window, I can watch storms crossing the hills, and hear birdsong in my neighbour’s pear tree.
 I like to think that the corsets leave with a little of this serenity infused into their fibres.